spiral/docs/component/data-grid.md

 # Data Grids
-Use component `spiral/data-grid` and `spiral/data-grid-bridge` to generate Cycle and DBAL select queries automatically, based on specifications provided by the end user.
+Use component `spiral/data-grid` and `spiral/data-grid-bridge` to generate Cycle and DBAL select queries automatically, based on specifications provided by the end-user.

 ## Installation
 To install the component: